William2399/cse15l-lab-reports/index.md

         The string_list field will change so long as the specific request includes /add-message and a query that includes a user given <string>.
 The string_list is changed through the use of the add() method, which appends the current query's <string> to the end of the string_list.
 Because string_list is an arraylist, the server does not have to worry about the size of the array, as the size is mutable rather than fixed.
 For this reason, string_list will be as long as the number of add-message requests the user provides.

+## Part 2: Analyzing Bugs

+## Part 3: Reflection

+   * One thing that I was excited and glad to have learned in lab 2 about is how to build and run a server, especially a server on a remote computer.
+Not only can I run and test my code on a local server using my own personal computer, a server constructed on a remote machine can allow for multiple developers to work on and contribute to the server's code and files.
+Another interesting feature that I find to be useful is how the server's web page is no longer restricted to a local computer, but rather can be accessed by other computers as well.